denishoornaert/MemorEDF/README.md

 ## Booting from the board

-We need to save 1536M on top of the ram for JH
+We need to save 1536M on top of the ram for JH by Hit any key to stop autoboot:  0

-setenv bootargs "console=ttyPS0,115200 uio_pdrv_genirq.of_id=generic-uio earlycon clk_ignore_unused earlyprintk  cpuidle.off=1 mem=1536M root=/dev/mmcblk0p2 rw rootwait"
+- setenv bootargs "console=ttyPS0,115200 uio_pdrv_genirq.of_id=generic-uio earlycon clk_ignore_unused earlyprintk  cpuidle.off=1 mem=1536M root=/dev/mmcblk0p2 rw rootwait"
-setenv uenvcmd "fatload mmc 0 0x3000000 Image && fatload mmc 0 0x2A00000 system.dtb && booti 0x3000000 - 0x2A00000"
+- setenv uenvcmd "fatload mmc 0 0x3000000 Image && fatload mmc 0 0x2A00000 system.dtb && booti 0x3000000 - 0x2A00000"
-setenv bootcmd "run uenvcmd"
+- setenv bootcmd "run uenvcmd"
-saveenv
+- saveenv
-boot
+- boot